top of page

 Food Science & Products Team

 The Food Science & Products Team is working to take the new grain and legume varieties identified by the Soil and Cropping Systems Team to the public by creating affordable, highly nutritious, whole-grain products with them.
+They are doing so primarily through extrusion processing and microwave sterilization.

 Human Health & Nutrition Team